ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 * The District of Columbia (D.C.) is the most understaffed.
 However, influenza death counts were not available for this analysis.
 * Louisiana and Georgia exhibit low staffing ratios and have moderate-high and high mortality rates, respectively.

-## Recommendations & Findings
-* The staffing agency should begin allocating medical staff in December each year when influenza death counts begin to increase.
-* Utilize the weighted average mortality rate and staff-to-patient ratio to determine the number of staff members required for each state.
-* Incorporate real-time updates into the dashboard to ensure that staffing remains responsive to evolving conditions.
-* Incorporate provider and patient data for the state of Florida to determine staff-to-patient ratios.
-* Extend the analysis to measure other factors that may affect influenza rates, such as access to vaccinations and education on influenza prevention.

 ## Data
 Influenza death counts were obtained from the Centers for Disease Control’s National Center for Health Statistics (NCHS).
 Influenza deaths are identified by each state's statistics office using diagnostic codes to record cause of death.
 Individuals are grouped by age range, and month and year of death from 2009 to 2017.
 Records with less than ten death counts are suppressed as part of the privacy policy for this data set and are excluded from this analysis.
 All records were suppressed for the District of Columbia.